 Bellona House, Protected heritage site and arts center in Dansaert, Brussels, Belgium.

-Jan Cosyn designed the building in 1697 as a private residence for a wealthy family in the then-growing district.
-Over the following centuries, its purpose changed several times before it eventually became a theater and arts venue.
+Jan Cosyn designed the building in 1697 as a private residence in what was then a growing part of Brussels.
+Over the following centuries its use changed several times before it became the theater and arts venue it is today.

 The community of curious travelers